By Karisa Macias / Marketing Manager, Rio SEO

 The 3-Step Process to KPI Measurement for Maximum ROI

 1. Plan Your Approach

 How will you define success?
 Begin by defining your ROI requirements.
-This will be different depending on what type of business you are in, but may include traffic increases, more leads, form fills, appointments, or other tangible business benefits.
+This will be different depending on the type of business.
+But it may include traffic increases, more leads, form fills, appointments, or other tangible business benefits.

 What conversions will you measure and track?
 These conversions include web analytics, call tracking, click activities, rankings, brand consistency in local citations, or other indicators.

 2. Implement Local Analytics